Jean Segura Player Props: Marlins vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.38 team ERA ranks 20th across all league pitching staffs.
+- The Red Sox have a 4.45 team ERA that ranks 23rd across all MLB pitching staffs.

-- Red Sox pitchers combine to rank 23rd in baseball in home runs allowed (100 total, 1.3 per game).
+- The Red Sox rank 23rd in baseball in home runs surrendered (102 total, 1.3 per game).

-- Whitlock (4-2) gets the starting nod for the Red Sox in his ninth start of the season.
-He's put together a 4.50 ERA in 46 2/3 innings pitched, with 39 strikeouts.
+- Ort (1-1) gets the start for the Red Sox, his second of the season.

-- The righty last appeared on Wednesday against the Minnesota Twins, when he went seven innings, allowing four earned runs while giving up eight hits.
+- The right-hander last appeared in relief on Sunday, when he threw scoreless two-thirds of an inning against the Chicago White Sox while giving up one hit.

-- The 27-year-old has amassed a 4.50 ERA and 7.6 strikeouts per nine innings in eight games this season, while allowing a batting average of .278 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.